 Simultaneously, the male baboons recognize these visual cues and become more eager to engage in mating.
 The female monkeys’ red buttocks are essential for attracting male counterparts during mating season.

 Mating season varies depending on the monkey species, given that primates have different reproductive habits.
-In general, during mating season, female monkeys reach sexual maturity, and their bodies become more receptive to mating and procreation with other monkeys.
+During mating season, female monkeys reach sexual maturity, and their bodies become more receptive to mating and procreation with other monkeys.

 When a female monkey is in heat, her physical appearance and behavior change to attract a suitable mate, often resulting in competitive behavior among female chimps and males.
 As the testosterone level rises in male baboons, they show more territorial aggression and increased efforts to guard and control access to females.